-Dr. David Szymanski begins his sixth season as a member of the Bulldog baseball staff after joining in 2007 as a volunteer assistant.
+Dr. David Szymanski begins his seventh season as a member of the Bulldog baseball staff after joining in 2007 as a volunteer assistant.
 He is now the strength and conditioning coach.
 He is a full-time assistant professor of exercise physiology in the Department of Kinesiology at Tech.

 "It would be hard to replace what Coach Szymanski does with our players in the weight room and with their run techniques," Tech head coach Wade Simoneaux said.
 "He does an outstanding job year-round."